-Sidewalks are the primary circulation routes for pedestrians and cyclists in Long Branch and it is important that they function safely and efficiently.
-New and improved sidewalks will enhance connections within the broader Long Branch community, filling gaps in an off-road bicycle network that stretches from Long Branch/Takoma Langley Crossroads to Bethesda, the National Institutes of Health, and the Walter Reed Army Medical Center via Silver Spring.
+Sidewalks and bikeways are the primary circulation routes for pedestrians and cyclists in Long Branch and it is important that they function safely and efficiently.
+But based on a 2008 analysis of crash data, Piney Branch Rad between Flower Avenue and the Prince George's County line is one of the County's High Incidence Areas for pedestrian crashes.
+New and improved sidewalks and bikeways will enhance connections within the broader Long Branch community, filling gaps in an off-road bicycle network that stretches from Long Branch/Takoma Langley Crossroads to Bethesda, the National Institutes of Health, and the Walter Reed Army Medical Center via Silver Spring.